-"Discreet Meeting" means the special general meeting of Discreet Shareholders to be held on December [ ], 1998 at [ ] .m, local time, at [ ], to consider and vote upon the Discreet Resolution.
+"Discreet Meeting" means the special general meeting of Discreet Shareholders to be held on November [ ], 1998 at [ ] .m, local time, at [ ], to consider and vote upon the Discreet Resolution.

-"Discreet Record Date" means November 4, 1998.
+"Discreet Record Date" means [ ], 1998.

-"Discreet Resolution" means the special resolution for consideration by the Discreet Shareholders at the Discreet Meeting concerning the Acquisition Agreement and the Transactions, in the form set forth in Appendix E-2 to this Proxy Circular.
+"Discreet Resolution" means the resolution for consideration by the Discreet Shareholders at the Discreet Meeting concerning the Acquisition Agreement and the Transactions, in the form set forth in Appendix E-2 to this Proxy Circular.